Interim bail of Zardari, Faryal extended

 KARACHI: A special banking court on Tuesday extended the interim bail period of former president Asif Ali Zardari, Faryal Talpur and others allegedly involved in the fake accounts case till September 25.

-Earlier, the court allowed an application to be moved on behalf of Asif Ali Zardari that said the ex president was busy in Islamabad due to the presidential election and unable to appear in the court.
+Earlier, the court allowed an application moved on behalf of Asif Ali Zardari that said Zardari was busy in Islamabad due to the presidential election and was unable to appear in the court.
 The court granted an exemption.
 The court also granted exemption to Omni Group’s Anwar Majeed and his son Abdul Ghani Majeed, who had failed to appear due to illness.

 KARACHI: A special banking court on Tuesday extended the interim bail period of former president Asif Ali Zardari, Faryal Talpur and others allegedly involved in the fake accounts case till September 25.

-Earlier, the court allowed an application to be moved on behalf of Asif Ali Zardari that said the ex president was busy in Islamabad due to the presidential election and unable to appear in the court.
+Earlier, the court allowed an application moved on behalf of Asif Ali Zardari that said Zardari was busy in Islamabad due to the presidential election and was unable to appear in the court.
 The court granted an exemption.
 The court also granted exemption to Omni Group’s Anwar Majeed and his son Abdul Ghani Majeed, who had failed to appear due to illness.

 Comments